SonarSource/sonarqube-roslyn-sdk/README.md

 It is possible to specify an optional package version e.g. */a:Wintellect.Analyzers:1.0.5.0*

+Using the */combineIdAndName* you can combine the Id and the Name of the rule to see it in SonarQube. e.g. rule name without */combineIdAndName* -> Opening braces must be spaced correctly e.g. rule name with */combineIdAndName* -> SA1012: Opening braces must be spaced correctly

 The tool will create a .jar file called based on the package name and version in the current directory e.g. *wintellectanalyzers-plugin-1.0.5.jar*